ssciwr/sustainable_development_course/unit4/DEMONSTRATIONS.md

 The demonstrations take part in the beginning of the life session.
-In unit 4, it will be demonstrated
+In unit 4, it will be demonstrated how to set up the documentation using sphinx.